 In 2017, Finland launched a personalized medicine project called FinnGen with the aim of obtaining the genomic data of 500,000 citizens, which, given the small size of the country, makes up 10% of its total population.
 One of the largest of its kind globally, the project is funded by the government as well as the 11 major pharma companies taking part in it.

-To celebrate the blossoming biotech industry in Finland, we consulted with experts to put together a list of the most remarkable companies in the country, be it for their size, innovation, or influence in the sector.
+To celebrate the blossoming biotech industry in the country, we consulted with experts to put together a list of the most remarkable biotech companies in Finland, be it for their size, innovation, or influence in the sector.